emnify/product-docs/docs/events/event-types.md

 SMS quota is deleted from a device.

 :::caution
-Once deleted, devices on this service profile (with SMS quota management enabled) won't be able to use the SMS service until an active SMS quota is assigned, or SMS quota management is disabled on the service profile.
+Once deleted, devices on this service profile (with SMS quota management enabled) won't be able to use the SMS service until an active SMS quota is assigned, or SMS quota management is disabled in the service profile.
 :::

 ## CloudConnect lifecycle